aaronpriven/Array-2D-pm/README.md

 - It is assumed that row and column indexes passed to the methods are integers.
 If they are negative, they will count from the end instead of the beginning, as in regular Perl array subscripts.
-The behavior of the module when anything else is passed in (strings, undef, NaN, objects, etc.) is unknown.
+The behavior of the module when anything else is passed in (strings, undef, floats, NaN, objects, etc.) is unspecified.
+Don't do that.

 ## CLASS METHODS